 - the safest: TDI 5

 I know, it is hard to believe that Mali (TDI 1) is as safe for you to visit as France (TDI 4).
-If I am not a world traveler, I wouldn’t believe it either!
+If I were not a world traveler, I wouldn’t believe it either!
 In all of my travels, I got mugged three times.
 It happened in the countries of TDI 3 & 4.
 Never in 1 & 2!
-And I’ve been to many 1&2’s.
+And I’ve been to many 1s & 2s.

 To summarize, when it comes to safety, I believe, it’s more about how you travel, vs. where you travel!

-I’ve covered safety in-depth in 25 Travel Safety Tips post.
+I’ve covered safety in-depth in the 25 Travel Safety Tips post.

-Anywhere on this blog, if there is a country’s name in the title or subtitle, right below you’ll see its TDI.
+Anywhere on this blog, if a country’s name appears in the title or subtitle, you’ll see its TDI right below.
 The score you’ll find is generally gonna be 1-3, cause the Underrated Destinations tend to be developing countries.

 I am working on an Alphabetical Glossary of TDI for every country in the world.
 Meanwhile, if there’s a specific country you need a score for, feel free to ask in the comments below.
 If it’s a country I haven’t visited yet, I will reach out to one of my well-traveled friends.